 Use some sort of a pressing cloth when ironing delicate fabrics and don't use high heat.
 Lightweight cotton towels work well as a pressing cloth.
-Just lay the pressing cloth on the item you wish to iron and it will help protect it from the heat.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.